woodward/integrator/README.md

   relative tolerance settings

 ## So why should I care???
 A tool to solve ODEs?
-WTF???
+Why would I need this?

 The basic gist of the project is that it is a tool in Elixir (that leverages [Nx](https://github.com/elixir-nx)) to numerically solve sets of ordinary differential equations (ODEs).
 Science and engineering